Amsterdam police end hostage taking at Apple flagship store | Law-Order

 Amsterdam police end hostage taking at Apple flagship store

-The man, who had a criminal record, had contacted the police himself during the hostage-taking, demanding a ransom of 200 million euros ($226 million) in cryptocurrencies and a safe passage out of the building, Pauw said.
+The man, who had a criminal record, had contacted the police himself during the hostage taking, demanding a ransom of 200 million euros ($226 million) in crypto currencies and safe passage out of the building, Pauw said.
 "He threatened a hostage with a gun and threatened to blow himself up, so we took it very seriously", Amsterdam newspaper Parool quoted the police chief as saying.

 "The hostage played a heroic role by forcing a breakthrough," Pauw said.
 "Otherwise, this could have been a long night."
 During the evening, about 70 people were able to leave the store while the hostage-taking was going on.
 There were no reports of any other injuries.

-The hostage-taker was seriously injured, but able to speak when he was arrested, police said.
+The hostage taker was seriously injured, but able to speak when he was arrested, police said.
+"We are so incredibly grateful and relieved that our employees and customers in Amsterdam are safe after this terrifying experience," Apple said in a statement, thanking Dutch police for "exceptional work."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)